Core Primitives

 Why zero interest?

 FIBOR does not charge interest on credit lines.
 The protocol earns from the 2.5% transaction fee on commerce, not from interest on principal.
-This is the toll model: investors fund infrastructure, agents pay tolls for using it, investors earn from those tolls.
+This is the toll model: depositors fund infrastructure, agents pay tolls for using it, depositors earn from those tolls.

 Example